Remote Campus Information

 Remote Student Services

 In response to the ongoing coronavirus pandemic, American River College began remote operations in March 2020.
-We are planning a full return to campuses for the spring 2022 semester.
+We are planning for a full return to campuses in 2022.

 Beaver Cares Program serves the basic needs of our students, ranging from food insecurity to homelessness.